frostbone25/Unity-Improved-Box-Projected-Reflections/README.md

 ![3](GithubContent/compare-a-raytrace.png)

 This is the most accurate method out of the previous ones we had.
 This is equivalent to ground truth, and unlike the approximations it can properly model anisotropic specular *(specular elongation)*.
 It's the most accurate and best looking one.
-However in comparison it is more complicated and slower than previous methods and requires alot of samples to mitigate artifacts *(NOTE: More on this later)*.
+However in comparison it is more complicated and slower than previous methods and requires alot of samples to mitigate artifacts *(More on this later)*.

 It's a massive improvement over the classic method, but it's more complicated and expensive *(Again more on this later, it's not as bad as you think)*